 During the late 1920s Poulenc first acted on his homosexuality when he met painter Richard Chanlaire, who became his lover.
 Poulenc’s second lover, the bisexual Raymond Destouches, was a chauffeur and dedicatee of several of Poulenc’s compositions.
-The success of his 1924 ballet score for Diaghilev’s “Les biches” (The Deer) led to the commissions of his Concerto for Two Pianos* (1932) and the Organ Concerto (1938) by lesbian American expatriate Winnaretta Singer, known as Princesse Edmond de Polignac.
+Musicologists suggested that Poulenc considered gay sex impure and thus had a difficult time with making homosexuality his identity.

-*French conductor Georges Prêtre champions the works of Poulenc.
+*French conductor Georges Prêtre championed the works of Poulenc.
 I’ll never forget a performance in Paris (November 2004) of Poulenc’s Concerto for Two Pianos, selected by Prêtre to be performed on his 80th Birthday concert at the magnificently restored Art Deco masterpiece, the Théâtre des Champs-Elysées.
 Prêtre owns this piece.
 Here he conducts the Orchestra National de la RTF with the composer (piano on the left) and Jacques Février (piano on right) in the first movement of the concerto for two pianos.

 at the piano with Jean-Pierre Rampal on flute (Rampal was the dedicatee).
 This middle movement of Poulenc's Flute

 Sonata (1957), marked Cantilena, is typical of his light, accessible style.
 This sonata has the honor of being the most often performed work in the entire repertoire of pieces written for flute and piano.